Cricket Hill Garden

 Plant size: Well rooted plant, in 5" pot, with multiple pads

-When we ship: Ready to ship now spring 2020.
+When we ship: Ready to ship in early spring 2021.

 Shipping restrictions: None.